bvreede/periodicname/README.md

 Launch the python interpreter, and import the package: `import periodicname`.

-At the moment, there is one function that works: `periodic_name()`.
+At the moment, there is one function available: `periodic_name()`.
 Use it as follows:

 ```
 periodicname.periodic_name("Hello world")